apify/apify-docs/sources/platform/integrations/flowise.md

 If you have any experience with Flowise, you need to download and run it locally.
 You can find the instructions [here](https://github.com/FlowiseAI/Flowise#quick-start).

-After you have Flowise running, you can start building your flow with Apify.
+After running Flowise, you can start building your flow with Apify.

-In the first step, you need to create a new flow in the web UI.
+The first step is to create a new flow in the web UI.

 In the left menu, you need to find Apify Website Content Crawler under Document Loaders.

 ![Flowise and Apify](images/flowise.png)

-Then, you need to configure the crawler.
+Now you need to configure the crawler.
 You can find more information about the crawler [here](https://apify.com/apify/website-content-crawler).
-In the configuration, you need to provide your Apify API token, which you can find in your [Apify account](https://my.apify.com/account#/integrations).
+In the configuration, provide your Apify API token, which you can find in your [Apify account](https://my.apify.com/account#/integrations).

 You can add more loaders, or you can add some processors to process the data.
-In our case, we create the flow which loads data from Apify docs using Website Content Crawler and save them into in-memory vector database.
+In our case, we create the flow that loads data from the Apify docs using Website Content Crawler and save them into the in-memory vector database.
-We connect the ChatOpenAI and the OpenAI embeddings and QA retrieval into the chatbot.
+Connect the ChatOpenAI and the OpenAI embeddings and QA retrieval into the chatbot.

 The final flow can answer questions about Apify docs.